Tucker29/hello-world/English_1.md

 memento:  an object kept as a reminder or souvenir of a person or event.
 archaic: very old or old-fashioned.
 calibrate: to ascertain the caliber of the sth. === standardize.
+vibe: a person's emotional state or the atmosphere of the place.
+clamor: shout loudly and insistently.
+- vehement:
+  > show strong feelings: passionate, intense.
+  > generous.

 inception: beiginning;  from inception to completion.  the __eastablishment or start point__ of the institution/activity.